rgrishman/ice/docs/iceman.md

  After returning to the Relations panel, click the *Save* button on the right of the entity set panel and then the *Save* button on the left of the entity set panel to keep it in the Ice environment.
+If you manually edit the relations, you will also need to click the right *Save* to save it to the relations, and click left *Save* to save the relation to the system.

  Finally, click *Persist* in the status panel to save the newly-built entities set to the ice.yml file, so that these entities will be available after Ice is closed and